johnshaughnessy/osai-ubuntu/ansible/README.md

 - the control node needs ssh access to the target machine
 - the ssh user on the target machine must be able to run `sudo`

-Configure `ansible/inventory.ini` with the hostname of the target node.
-(Change the line that says `osai-redwood`.)

-Add the target node's ssh configuration to `~/.ssh/config` so that ansible knows how to ssh into the target node.
+Optionally, add the target node's ssh configuration to `~/.ssh/config` so that ansible knows how to ssh into the target node.
 For example, mine looks like this:

 ```
 Host osai-redwood